Do you often feel overworked and tired? Have you learned how to politely say no professionally? How to say no is not a sign of weakness.

 Tell them: “I’m sorry but I really cannot help you with that.
 I don’t have the time or attention to be able to help you but I can make a few suggestions for you.”
 Explain how you can’t meet deadlines right now.

 “I can’t add that to my schedule but can we discuss ways for you to get it done?”

 Say something like: “Is there a way we may collaborate so I can find extra time to help you with that?”

 By learning to say no nicely you are committing to yourself and putting your needs upfront.
 You can’t help anyone unless you help yourself first.

 Your Turn: How To Politely Say No Professionally

 Are you have trouble saying no professionally to clients and family and friends?
 Are you getting better at gracefully saying no to your business?

-I’d love to know more in the comments below on how you manage to say no nicely to others’ requests.
+I’d love to know more in the comments below about how to politely say no professionally, and if you have mastered it.